|Real Name:||James Holzhauer|

 With his success in Jeopardy, he earned the nickname Jeopardy James.
 His total winnings with tournament money place him on the third spot of highest-winning players.

-James Holzhauer net worth as of June 2020 is more than $2 million.
+James Holzhauer’s fortune as of June 2020 is over $2 million.
 Jeopardy is a show airing since 1964.
 James and Ken are the two biggest icons.

 Jennings started his run in 2004, winning 74 consecutive games.
 Holzhauer holds the top spot for single-game earnings.

 To this date, James holds every single Hall of Fame spot for single-game earnings.
 But Jennings earned the more with $2,520,700 over 74 games.

 Brad Rutter holds the record for total winnings, including tournaments.
 He earned a whopping amount of $4,938,436.